-Please refer to our Practice website for results of our survey: (www.woolstonlodge.co.uk) (attached see 6a).
-Details of our results have also be published in our Spring Newsletter (April 2014) (see 6b).
-All results are also displayed on our patient information board in the waiting room (see 6c) Please also refer to section 4 of this report.
+Please refer to our Practice website for results of our first survey: (www.woolstonlodge.co.uk) (attached see 6a).
+Details of our results will also be published in our Spring Newsletter (April 2012).
+All results are also displayed on our patient information board in the waiting room (see 6b)

+Please also refer to section 4 of this report.